Danger in the Lumo-Bay

 “Hey!” called a gruff voice from above.
 “Paws up!”

-Doctor Keller jumped behind the small Maltese before looking up to see the muzzle of Gilda’s dog goon Stomp and the muzzle of his revolver pointed down at her.
+Dr. Keller jumped behind the small Maltese before looking up to see the muzzle of Gilda’s dog goon Stomp and the muzzle of his revolver pointed down at her.

 “Computer, pause Stomp!”
-Doctor Keller yelled.
+Dr. Keller yelled.

 “What the hell?”
 Stomp said.
 “You’re that dippy detective and the thief Gilda’s after.”
 He chuckled.
 “She’s gonna love this.
 Get your tails up here!”

-As they climbed the fire escape, paws held high, Henry muttered, “You’re a terrible detective,” and Doctor Keller’s mind raced.
-If Stomp was here, then the captain must be fighting Gilda and Punch inside.
-Doctor Keller needed a way to turn the tables on this dog goon before she made the captain’s situation worse by giving the bad guys hostages.
+Dr. Keller’s mind raced: if Stomp was here, then the captain must be fighting Gilda and Punch inside.
+Dr. Keller needed a way to turn the tables on this dog goon before she made the captain’s situation worse by giving the bad guys hostages.
 She pulled her gun out of her overcoat pocket and stuck it squarely in Henry’s back.

 “I don’t think so,” Stomp growled, but he sounded surprised.